Extreme Job — Director & Cast: The People Behind Korea's Funniest Movie

 If Extreme Job made anyone’s career, it was Jin Sun-kyu’s.

-He had been working as a character actor for years — good enough to get cast, not famous enough to be remembered.
-His breakout moment was actually one year earlier, in The Gangster, the Cop, the Devil (범죄도시, 2017), where he played a scene-stealing villain.
+He had been a working character actor for years — good enough to be cast, not famous enough to be remembered.
+His first real breakout came in The Outlaws (범죄도시, 2017), where he played Ma Seok-do’s loyal right-hand man, earning him the Best Supporting Actor award at the 38th Blue Dragon Film Awards.

 But Extreme Job turned him from a recognizable face into a household name.

-His character — the scruffy, gentle Detective Ma with the secret culinary genius — became the emotional and comedic heart of the entire movie.
-The “galbi chicken” invention scene is entirely carried by Jin Sun-kyu’s quiet, almost childlike delight in discovering he is good at something.
+His character — the scruffy, gentle Detective Ma with secret culinary genius — became the emotional and comedic heart of the entire film.
+The “galbi chicken” invention scene is carried entirely by Jin Sun-kyu’s quiet, almost childlike delight in discovering he is good at something.
+He was 41 years old when the film opened.
+He won Best Supporting Actor at multiple Korean awards ceremonies that year.

 📋 Profile